St Johns Antigua Port: Everything You Need To Know For An Amazing Day

 Runaway Bay (Quieter Option)

 Runaway Bay sits just north of Dickenson Bay and offers a quieter atmosphere.
-Moreover, the water is calm and clear, and this beach tends to be less crowded when multiple ships are in port.
-It’s perfect if you want a peaceful beach day without going far.
+Moreover the water is calm and clear and the beach tends to be less crowded when multiple ships are in port.
+It’s perfect if you want a peaceful beach day without traveling far.

 Snorkeling: ❌ Limited (mostly sandy bottom)